alvarogarcia7/sudoku-solver-python/README.md

 2. Solver using 'backtracking' to try alternatives when there is ambiguity.
 Naive implementation, disregarding performance
 3. Optimise performance for the backtracking iteration.
 4. Add [MyPy](https://mypy.readthedocs.io/en/stable/index.html) types
+5. Practicing Dancing Links X (DLX) on the Latin Square (2x2), without restrictions
-5. [Pending] Use Knuth's Dancing Links X (DLX) as an alternative to backtracking.
+6. [Pending] Use Knuth's Dancing Links X as an alternative to backtracking.
-6. [Pending] Compare 'DLX' and 'backtracking' alternatives
+7. [Pending] Compare 'DLX' and 'backtracking' alternatives
-7. [Pending] Find better heuristics for all alternatives (improving the runtime due to a better algorithm)
+8. [Pending] Find better heuristics for all alternatives (improving the runtime due to a better algorithm)

 ## Performance work